Post-processing variationally scheduled quantum algorithm for constrained combinatorial optimization problems: Discussion

-The experimental results on a quantum annealer demonstrate the effectiveness of our proposed algorithm in both GPP and QKP.
-Because the pVQA performance depends on the choice of the classical optimizer, it is imperative to develop a classical optimizer that efficiently finds the optimal variational parameters on noisy quantum devices.
-The gate-type quantum device shows that pVQA outperforms the conventional QAOA.
-However, the experiments in this study are limited to a small-sized problem since quantum devices with large number of spins are not available.
-In the future, the pVQA performance should be evaluated on large-sized problems.
+The gate-based quantum device demonstrates that pVSQA outperforms the conventional QAOA.
+However, the experiments in this study are limited to a small-sized problem due to our restricted execution time on quantum devices.
+In the future, the pVSQA performance should be evaluated on large-sized problems.